caina89/psychCE/README.md

 ### Polygenic Risk Scores
 PRS were obtained from GWASs or meta-analyzed GWASs.
 We used PRSice-2 to obtain them.
+After obtaining the scores, we use `scale()` in R to normalize them to mean 0 and standard deviation 1.
 For those that were not munged before, there is a risk that there were still some duplicate SNPs and other minor issues.
 PRSice-2 checks for these, and the outputs a file that lists those SNPs to be excluded.
 We utilize this functionality by running PRSice-2 once, and if it creates the output file, re-run PRSice-2 with an `--exclude` flag added like so: